Last Modified Date: April 1, 2023

 - Search engine query used

-The data collected by Google Analytics is primarily used to optimize the Sites for CMA’s users; however, CMA may also use this data for marketing purposes.
+The Personal Information collected by Google Analytics is primarily used to optimize the Sites for CMA’s users; however, CMA may also use this data for marketing purposes.

-The data CMA automatically collects using Google Analytics is shared with Google.
+The Personal Information CMA automatically collects using Google Analytics is shared with Google.
 For more information on Google’s Privacy Policies, visit: https://policies.google.com/privacy.
-You can also opt-out of having your information used by Google Analytics by following the instructions located at https://tools.google.com/dlpage/gaoptout/.
+You can also opt-out of having your Personal Information used by Google Analytics by following the instructions located at https://tools.google.com/dlpage/gaoptout/.

 CMA also uses Google Analytics for Display and Search Advertising and, specifically, Google Analytics Demographics and Interest Reporting, on the Sites to help CMA display advertising for products or services that CMA thinks may be of interest to you.
 CMA will use demographic information CMA collects through CMA’s use of Google Analytics Demographics and Interest Reporting for purposes of performing internal statistical analytics relating to the Sites.
 You can opt-out of receiving interest-based advertisements through the Sites, as well as customize the types of advertisements that will be displayed to you through the Sites, by following the instructions located at https://support.google.com/ads.